PeterShin23/ToDoList/README.md

 # todoList
-A todoList using HTML, CSS, and Javascript with Node.js used for server-side.
+A to-do list made using HTML, CSS, and Javascript with Node.js used for server-side.